Binatik/Binatik/README.md

 ### Front-end logic

 Working with javaScript.
-Experience with the REACT framework and VUE.
+Learning the REACT framework and VUE.

+### SSR/SPA

+Experience working with react in conjunction with the next framework on react for Server Side Rendering

+### Other skill